World Stamp Expo 2000

 On July 10, the Probing the Vastness of Space sheet was issued.
 Its 60¢ stamps paid the international rate at the time.
 The sheet’s selvage shows a digitally enhanced image of the Eagle Nebula taken by the Hubble telescope.
 Each stamp features a different telescope or device used by astronomers to observe our solar system and deep space.
 These include the Hubble Telescope, the National Science Foundation’s 27-dish Very Large Array radio telescope, the twin domes in Mauna Kea, Hawaii, the white domes at the Cerro Tololo Inter-American Observatory in Chile, the Mount Wilson Observatory in California, and the Arecibo Observatory in Puerto Rico.

 On July 11, all of these space stamps were also issued in a special uncut press sheet, giving collectors a chance to own the stamps as they looked when they came off the printing press.
-You can order the complete press sheet above, or get a complete set of all the souvenir sheets here.
-If you look closely, you’ll see there’s more selvage area on the press sheet that was cut off of the souvenir sheets.
+If you look closely, you’ll see there’s more selvage area on the press sheet that was cut off the souvenir sheets.

 Another special event held in conjunction with World Stamp Expo 2000 was the USPS’s World Kids Congress.
 About 100 young artists from two-dozen countries attended the show as part of this congress.
-This was in conjunction with the Stampin’ the Future stamps issued on July 11, at the show.
+The Stampin’ the Future stamps were issued at the Congress on July 11, during the expo.